High Wycombe and District Beekeepers’ Association Privacy Notice

 Types of data collected and how it is used

 The personal data we routinely collect includes members’ names, addresses, email addresses and telephone numbers.

-We collect this data directly from our members when they join the Association.
+We collect this data directly from our members when they join the Association or register on the Website (www:hwbka.co.uk).
 Where appropriate we hold additional information such as committee and special interest items such as swarm collection and honey sales, membership status, including payment sums and number of additional colonies for BDI records, year beginners’ course taken and beekeeping qualifications.

 We use members’ personal data for administration, the communication of information and the organisation of events.

 Membership data is accessible to the Bucks County Beekeepers’ Association (BCBKA), the British Beekeepers’ Association (BBKA), and the Bee Disease Insurance Scheme (BDI).

 If a subscription to a beekeeping magazine has been taken out by the member through the Association, the name and address will be given to the magazine publisher.
 We do not pass members’ data to any other organisation.

 Website registration data is only shared with site editors and with event organisers when signing up for events.